 But there has been considerable upside to home ownership, too.
 Like my garden.
-In years past, I'd occasionally subscribe to a gardening magazine and would swoon at various photographs of flowers.
-Now I'm growing some of my own flowers and can swoon every day, as I gaze out my window or wander my grounds with a jug of water in hand.
+In years past, I'd occasionally subscribe to a gardening magazine and swoon at various photographs of flowers.
+Now I'm growing some of my own flowers and can swoon every day as I gaze out my window or wander my grounds with a watering can in hand.
 As I learn more about gardening, I've noticed many parallels to investing.
 Permit me to share some with you; they may give you a few valuable insights into gardening -- or investing.

 I know that many established companies return some excess earnings to shareholders in the form of dividends, which are incredibly powerful wealth generators.

 Gardening pays dividends.
 So do plants, such as my blueberry bush, which should offer larger quantities each year.
 My plum tree is dropping little plums.
 Perennial plants come back and reward you year after year and often grow bigger in the process.
 That's the way companies such as General Electric

 My more naive former self imagined gardeners simply planting seeds and watching plants grow.
 It doesn't always work that way, though.
 There's a lot of diversity in the garden.
 Some plants grow from seeds, others from bulbs, and so on.
 Some things that you plant today will sprout in a few days, and others won't break through the earth for many months.
 Some plants need lots of sun, while others like shade.
 Some want rich soil; others do well in poor soil.
 Some are annuals, some perennials.

 Similarly, not all companies are alike.
 Even ones that may appear similar, such as book vendors Amazon.com

 You don't want to have too many stocks in your portfolio -- with too many, you'll have trouble following them all, and the ability of each to boost your portfolio will be diluted.
 Similarly, you don't want to crowd your garden.
 You need to leave room between plants for them to grow and expand, and so they don't overshadow other plants.